 Let’s take a look at some background before we dive into why HIPAA compliant texting makes more sense.

 In 1996, President Bill Clinton signed the Healthcare Insurance Portability and Accountability Act (HIPAA) legislation into law to “improve the portability and accountability of health insurance coverage”.
 Later in 2003, the US Department of Health and Human Services created the first HIPAA Privacy and Security Rules.

 The Privacy Rule outlined the proper treatment and sharing of protected health information (PHI), defined as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to an individual”.

-Today, HIPAA compliance takes measures to prevent unauthorized users from gaining access to private health data.
-Fining noncompliant organizations up to $50,000 per incident and granting individuals the right to pursue legal action help ensure patients medical information is safe at all times.
-So, maybe you want to add HIPAA compliant email to your practice, but do you need to be HIPAA compliant?
+Today, HIPAA compliance takes measures to prevent unauthorized users from gaining access to private health information.
+Fining noncompliant organizations up to $50,000 per incident and granting individuals the right to pursue legal action help ensure patients’ medical information is safe at all times.
+So, maybe you want to have a HIPAA compliant email option at your practice.
+But do you need to be HIPAA compliant?

 Who does HIPAA apply to?

 All healthcare providers who transmit health information are considered a covered entity.
 This means that all healthcare providers are subject to HIPAA regulations.
 The HIPAA Privacy Rule and the Security Rule applies to all providers, health insurance companies and employees, and any entities that handle PHI.